-Cubs SS Addison Russell Accused of Domestic Violence by Ex-Wife
+Addison Russell on Administrative Leave After Domestic Violence Allegations

-Cubs SS Addison Russell Accused of Domestic Violence by Ex-WifeSeptember 21, 2018
+Addison Russell on Administrative Leave After Domestic Violence AllegationsSeptember 21, 2018

-Melisa Reidy-Russell, the ex-wife of Chicago Cubs shortstop Addison Russell, published a blog post accusing a former spouse of domestic violence on Wednesday.
+Chicago Cubs shortstop Addison Russell was placed on administrative leave on Friday, after ex-wife Melisa Reidy-Russell published a blog post accusing a former spouse of domestic violence Wednesday, Major League Baseball announced.

 Reidy-Russell made allegations of multiple instances of physical and emotional abuse from her then-husband on LifeWithMelIs.com: